-Russia.
-In addition, many major companies have severed their ties to Russia, and humanitarian organizations have contributed large amounts to Ukranian relief.
-Sprawling sanctions from Western governments have sought to isolate the Russian economy and punish the regime.
+Despite the sophistication of Russia's propaganda campaign, many commentators believe that Russia has not been as successful in pushing its narratives regarding the Ukrainian invasion as it was in its pre-war messaging, and indeed that Ukraine has outmaneuvered Russia.
+Despite Russia's messaging, the international community has expressed overwhelming support for Ukraine and has imposed unprecedented economic sanctions on Russia.
+In addition, many major companies have severed their ties with Russia, and humanitarian organizations have contributed large amounts to Ukrainian relief.
+Additionally, "Sprawling sanctions from Western governments have sought to isolate the Russian economy and punish the regime."
 Some corporations have gone further still, suspending business in ways that go far beyond what the law requires or what governments intended.

-Russia's message has also been less effective because Ukranian President Volodymyr Zelenskyy's is regarded as "social-media savvy" and he does "daily video addresses which have become viral sensations and have helped rally support for his embattled nation.
-One commentator suggested that Zelensky has "demonstrated a deft ability to pivot and improvise as the circumstances of the crisis shift," and he is viewed as "communicating brilliantly with his own people and citizens across the world.
+Russia's messaging has also been less effective because Ukrainian President Volodymyr Zelenskyy is regarded as "social-media savvy" and he does "daily video addresses which have become viral sensations and have helped rally support for his embattled nation."
+One commentator suggested that Zelensky has "demonstrated a deft ability to pivot and improvise as the circumstances of the crisis shift," and he is viewed as "communicating brilliantly with his own people and citizens across the world."
 As a result he has purportedly been "inspiring to millions."